Sweet Potato Casserole

-- 1/4 cup (60 grams) unsalted butter softened to room temperature
+- 1/4 cup (60 grams) unsalted butter softened and cubed

 - 3/4 cup (90 grams) chopped pecans

-- Add the cubed sweet potatoes to a large pot/saucepan, cover the sweet potatoes with water, and place over medium-high heat.
-Bring to a boil, reduce heat to medium, and allow the potatoes to cook for 10-15 minutes or until you can easily pierce them with a fork.
-Drain the potatoes and set aside to cool for 10-15 minutes.
+- Add the cubed sweet potatoes to a large pot/saucepan, cover the sweet potatoes with water, and place over medium to high heat.
+Bring to a boil, reduce heat to medium, and allow the potatoes to cook for 10 to 15 minutes or until you can easily pierce them with a fork.
+Drain the potatoes and set aside to cool for 10 to 15 minutes.

 - Place the sweet potatoes in a large mixing bowl and mash well.
 You may also use an electric mixer to help make them smoother.
-Then add the brown sugar, milk, melted butter, vanilla, cinnamon, salt, and eggs and mix until fully combined.
+Add the brown sugar, milk, butter, vanilla, cinnamon, salt, and eggs and mix until fully combined.
 I prefer to use an electric mixer for this step, but you may also do this by hand.